yusuf-youth/Positivus/README.md

   </li>

   <li>
-    <b>BEM. </b>The project is structured and built according to BEM methodology.
+    <b>BEM. </b>The project is structured and built according to BEM methodology, so it's easy to maintain.
   </li>

   <li>